pietroppeter/nimib/refactor_notes.md

 - [ ] addons
   - [x] new logging
   - [x] nbNormalize (taken from tsources)
-  - [ ] frontmatter for markdown backend
+  - [ ] frontmatter for markdown backend?
 - [ ] accidental changes
   - [x] exporting sugar - am I sure about this?
   - [x] mutated doc when rendering - I do not like it but not sure how to avoid it